ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 4. When prompted, log in using the account credentials you created in step 1.

+5. Proceed to Part 3.

 > [!TIP]
 > If you get any error messages, repeat steps 3 and 4.

 ## Part 3: Hash the sensitive data and upload it

+During this phase, you hash the sensitive data, and upload the hashed data using the EDMUploadAgent.

+> [!NOTE]
-During this phase, you hash and upload the data.
-The following procedure describes how to upload the data to a single server; however, you could use multiple servers.
+> The following procedure describes how to upload the data to a single server; however, you could use multiple servers.

 1. To hash the data, run the following PowerShell cmdlet in Exchange Online Protection: